 You can be placed on a standing order list for this and other documents you may need.
-Standing order will enable you to automatically receive updated versions, billed to account information that you provide.
-For more information or to be put on a list to receive future issues of this document, contact the Lucent Technologies Publications Center.
+Standing order will enable you to automatically receive updated versions of individual documents or document sets, billed to account information that you provide.
+For more information on standing orders, or to be put on a list to receive future issues of this document, contact the Lucent Technologies Publications Center.